 What Do You Do with Ground Cherries?

-I ate all the berries I didn’t give away fresh.
-They have a very unique flavor.
-Everyone I shared them with was very surprised by the flavor.
+Ground Cherries have a very unique flavor.
+Everyone I shared them with was very surprised by the tropical taste.
 Store them in their husks in a cool dry place and they’ll last up to 3 months.

 If you’re a better ground cherry farmer than me you can try your hand at any of these lovely recipes :